Saturday, January 14, 2012

 1995: In today's episode of Inmates Run Rap Music, Snoop Doggy Dogg was arrested in Los Angeles for possession of marijuana and drug paraphernalia.

-1995: AC/DC embarked on an 11-month tour, kicking it off at Greensboro, North Carolina.
+1995: AC/DC embarked on an 11-month tour, kicking it off at the Greensboro Coliseum in Greensboro, North Carolina.

 1995: A solid class was inducted into the Rock Hall of Fame: Led Zeppelin, Neil Young, Martha & the Vandellas, Janis Joplin, Al Green, the Allman Brothers Band and Frank Zappa were accepted into the ever-expanding club.